neo4j/graphql/packages/graphql/docs/reference.md

 content-type: application/json
 ```

-You will need to inject the request object into the contex before you can use auth.
+You will need to inject the request object into the context before you can use auth.
 Here is an example using Apollo Sever.

 ```js
 const neoSchema = makeAugmentedSchema({});